meister03/discord-hybrid-sharding/README.md

 **Have fun and feel free to contribute/suggest or contact me on my discord server or per dm on Meister#9667**

 # Bugs, Glitches and Issues
-If you encounter any problems fell free to open an issue in our <a href="https://github.com/meister03/discord-hybrid-sharding/issues">github repository or join the discord server.</a>
+If you encounter any problems feel free to open an issue in our <a href="https://github.com/meister03/discord-hybrid-sharding/issues">github repository or join the discord server.</a>

 # Credits
 Credits goes to the discord.js libary since some structures are copied and to this helpful [server]()